How to Automate Repetitive Tasks as a Virtual Assistant (2026 Guide)

 What to automate:

-Time saving benchmark: 10-15 minutes per new client.
-More importantly, eliminates the 5-10 minutes per week spent searching for files in disorganized structures.
+Time saving benchmark: Automated folder creation saves 10–15 minutes per new client.
+More importantly, it eliminates the ongoing 5–10 minutes per week spent searching for misplaced files in manually organized structures.

 Category